KannonZenetism/zenetism-field-physics/zenetism/MP10_Divine_Archetypes_Decoded_Ch25.md

 ---

-## Note — On Resonant Principles and Allegorical Maps
+### Note on Resonant Principles and Allegorical Maps

 Each god or figure is not a separate being,
 but a **resonant archetype** —